ZacharyBrisbin/ZacharyBrisbin/README.md

-# 👋 Hi, I'm Zachary Brisbin
+# 👋 Welcome!
+I'm Zachary Brisbin

-💻 IT Support | Networking Enthusiast | Home Lab Builder
+💻 Aspiring IT & Network Professional | Home Lab Enthusiast
-🎯 Focused on mastering infrastructure, Active Directory, and core networking fundamentals
+🎯 Focused on mastering networking, infrastructure, and Active Directory
-📚 Currently strengthening CompTIA A+ Core 1 knowledge
+📚 Currently developing hands-on skills through real-world labs and CompTIA A+ Core 1 prep

 ---

 ## 🧠 About Me

-- 🔧 Hands-on learner building real-world IT labs
+- 🔧 Hands-on learner turning theory into practical IT experience
-- 🌐 Interested in networking challenges & infrastructure
+- 🌐 Passionate about networking challenges, lab environments, and infrastructure design
-- 🖥️ Strong foundation in Windows Server environments
+- 🖥️ Experienced with Windows Server environments and client systems
-- 📈 Actively improving DHCP, DNS, and troubleshooting skills
+- 📈 Actively strengthening skills in DHCP, DNS, Active Directory, and troubleshooting
-- 🚀 Building projects to bridge theory → real-world practice
+- 🚀 Building labs and projects that simulate real-world enterprise scenarios

 ---